 The journey towards credit recovery is long and riddled with tough decisions.
 Getting into bad credit does not require any effort.
-However, getting out of bad credit is like climbing a steep hill with a huge load tied on your back.
+However, how to repair bad credit?
+Getting out of bad credit is like climbing a steep hill with a huge load tied on your back.
 It requires sacrifice and extreme financial discipline.

 Getting financing from traditional lenders on bad credit is a near-impossible task.
 Although non-traditional lending options exist, these attract very high-interest rates and fees.
 The problem with the latter option is that it sinks one further into debt and has the potential of worsening one’s credit score.
 This is why it is important to devote your effort, time and resources towards getting out of bad credit.